APACAPU/apac-mailer/README.md

   - Sometimes if the pdf is not updating, click any of the slider.
   - Due to unknown issue, the fonts are kinda above 0, so you must set Y to bigger than 0 to start seeing the words
   - The words in the file will be replaced with name column as specified in email setting
+  - You can set align center to true, then the X position will be used as the center of the texts.
+  - Note: Sometimes the cert will be unresponsive, then you need to drag the X & Y slider and you'll see the preview being updated.

 <hr>

 * This app is made for APAC, but is free to be used & adapted by others.